FORWARD-Curriculum/Forward-app/Forward-client/README.md

 > [!WARNING]
 > While the user is redirected from protected routes, this is a client side check, and so any secure information should always be retrieved via an authenticated API call.

+## Todos
+### General
+- [ ] Add theme preferences to user model and allow selection/update on account page
+- [ ] Change font sizing options to be variable for More accability options
+- [ ] Rework user registration for automatic user name creation
+- [ ] Look into screen reader capaabilities
+### Curriculum
+- [ ] Get list of lesson metadatas and dynamically populate `/dashboard` and `/lessons`
+- [ ] Create and implement a `curriculumSlice` and `lessonSlice`
+- [ ] Have general structure and loading set up for activities

 ## Important Notes
 - When accessing any data on load from the backend RR's [Route.clientLoader](https://reactrouter.com/start/framework/data-loading#client-data-loading) function should be used to simultaneously load the route and page data, as fetching within the default function can create long network waterfalls and out of date data.

-- While it is yet to be implemented the `authFetch()` function from [app/lib/api](./app/lib/api.ts) wraps the builtin `fetch()` function with the required CSRF headers to authenticate the request to the server.
+- While it is yet to be implemented the `apiFetch()` function from [app/lib/utils](./app/lib/utils.ts) wraps the builtin `fetch()` function with the required CSRF headers to authenticate the request to the server.

 - shadcn provides a useful feedback component called a [Sonner](https://ui.shadcn.com/docs/components/sonner) ([Docs](https://sonner.emilkowal.ski/)), most importantly, the Sonner component provides a global Toast.
 We can take advantage of this to provide feedback to the user such as:
     - `toast.error()`